 I’m primarily interested in public opinion and political attitudes, how these are formed and expressed, and their causes and consequences.
 I focus on political trust and similar attitudes (like democratic satisfaction).
-Some of the longer-term ongoing projects are described here.
+Some of the longer-term ongoing projects are described here, and the publications are predictably under ‘Publications’.

 - What are the causal consequences and determinants of political trust?
 How can we determine them?